-CCEP's current long-term ratings from Moody's and Fitch, are A3 (on review for downgrade) and BBB+ (rating watch negative) respectively.
-Ratings are assigned on the basis of assessed risk and CCEP's ability to pay back its creditors.
-Changes in the operating results, cash flows or financial position of CCEP could have an impact on the ratings assigned by the various rating agencies.
+CCEP's current long-term ratings from Moody's and Fitch are Baa1 and BBB+, respectively.
+Changes in the operating results, cash flows or financial position could impact the ratings assigned by the various rating agencies.
+The credit rating can be materially influenced by a number of factors including, but not limited to, acquisitions, investment decisions, capital management decisions of TCCC and/or changes in the credit rating of TCCC.
+Should the credit ratings be adjusted downward, the Group may incur higher costs to borrow, which could have a material impact on the financial condition and result of operations.
 There are no current ratings or outlooks publicly accorded to Olive by any ratings agencies.